twisted/pydoctor/docs/source/usage.rst

   --writer-class=mylib._pydoctor.CustomTemplateWriter

-.. warning:: PyDoctor does not have a stable API yet.
+.. warning:: Pydoctor does not have a stable API yet.
 Custom builds are prone to break.